A little bit about myself

 4. I have 15 different Scott fly rods, and I regularly use every one of them – but there’s always room for more, right?

-5. I’m also the graphic designer for FlyLife.
+5. I’m also the graphic designer for FlyLife magazine.
 When I’m not guiding or fishing, I’m designing the world’s best fly-fishing magazine!

 My McKenzie River Drift Boat – The Black Spinner